Why Dogs Bark and Curbing Excessive Barking

 - Don’t allow problems to go on and on.
 The longer a dog does something, the more ingrained it becomes.
 Barking can give dogs an adrenaline rush, which makes the barking pleasant.
 And allowing a dog to bark in certain situations, such as when the mailman arrives, can eventually make a dog aggressive in those situations.
 What if your dog gets out one day as the mail is being delivered?
 Deal with barking problems as quickly as possible.

 - Some medical problems can cause excessive barking, from bee stings to brain disease to ongoing pain.
 Older pets can develop a form of canine senility that causes excessive vocalizations.
-It’s always a good idea to have a pet checked out to be sure there’s no medical reason for a problem.
+It’s always a good idea to have a pet checked by a veterinarian to be sure there’s no medical reason for a problem.

 Once you know why your dog is barking, you can start working on ways to decrease his annoying habit.
 Here are some specific reasons why dogs bark, and how you can help lessen the noise: